Abhishek1102/Rentzy/README.md

 - Have custom loader for loading process
 - T&C, faq and contact us are provided in app
 - Let user authenticate using google, otp, email whichever way user prefer
+- Google Banner Ads and Interstitial Ads also provided.

 **Features for future time period :-**
 - Wishlisting the item